Dust & Light

 Drawing in charcoal for screen print

-Dust & LightMy experience with gender dysphoria has given me a firsthand experience of the incongruous relationship between subject and representation as executed through human-made systems of representation.
+My experience with gender dysphoria has given me a firsthand experience of the incongruous relationship between subject and representation as executed through human-made systems for undersatanding reality.
 Celestial bodies have historically been victims of this clumsiness.
-Geocentrism, the illusion of dead stars still shining, and the name “shooting star,” which refers to something that is not a star at all- these are just a few examples of human-made systems misunderstanding reality on a cosmic scale.
+Geocentrism, the illusion of dead stars still shining, and the name “shooting star,” which refers to something that is, in fact, not a star at all- these are just a few examples of human-made systems misrepresenting reality on a cosmic scale.
 This project occupies the space between the concrete and the conceptual.
-First drawn in charcoal, the images are made of dust- they are tactile; physical.
+First drawn in charcoal, each image is made of dust- they are tactile; physical.
 They are then rendered through light, burned into a screen via the ultraviolet spectrum- imperceptible to the human eye- before being printed onto paper once more in ink.
 They are transformed through the process of representation.

 Their Charcoal Counterparts